Lab Director

 Maggie Harris

-Maggie is a first-year clinical psychology student from Murfreesboro, Tennessee.
+Maggie is a third year clinical psychology student from Murfreesboro, Tennessee.
 She graduated in 2022 with a B.A. in Psychology from Clemson University.
 Her research interests include improving parent-child relationships and reducing youth internalizing disorders.
 Maggie’s hobbies include crafting, reading, and making playlists.

 Undergraduate Research Assistants